Álvaro Uribe: "False positives" scandal

 In 2008, the "false positives" extrajudicial executions scandal came to light.
 Several Army brigades had implemented a policy where commanders and soldiers who reported combat casualties were rewarded, while those who didn't report results faced disciplinary action and punishment.
 This policy didn't reward the military for capturing guerrillas, but rather for reporting body counts in combat.
 It later emerged that several National Army units were executing civilians, particularly those from impoverished backgrounds, and passing them off as combat casualties to artificially increase death tolls, in an effort to demonstrate the success of democratic security policy of Uribe's government, a security strategy focused on combating guerrilla groups.
 The killings were systematically carried out by various National Army units that would recruit young people under the pretense of offering them jobs, before killing them in remote areas and staging the scenes to look like combat.

 In December 2019, the Special Jurisdiction for Peace discovered the first mass grave of false positives in the municipality of Dabeiba, Antioquia, where 50 civilians were found buried and had been presented as guerrillas killed by National Army units during the Uribe government between 2006 and 2008.
 It was found that the graves were dug by soldiers from the Fourth Brigade of Medellín, located less than three hours away by car from Dabeiba.
 It is estimated that across the country there are between 3,500 and 10,000 victims of false positives in what Human Rights Watch has described as an unprecedented case of human rights violations, where the army killed its own civilians to pass them off as enemies killed in combat.

 The scandal led to the resignation of the National Army Commander at the time, General Mario Montoya Uribe, who later came under the jurisdiction of the Special Jurisdiction for Peace after requesting to be tried by this body as part of Colombia's transitional justice process.
 In August 2023, the Special Jurisdiction for Peace formally charged Mario Montoya and eight other military officers for war crimes and crimes against humanity connected to at least 130 extrajudicial executions in the eastern Antioquia region.
 The Special Jurisdiction for Peace issued its first adversarial trial linked to these extrajudicial killings in September 2024.
 In September 2025, twelve former soldiers were sentenced by the Special Jurisdiction for Peace to five to eight year restorative sanctions for their role in 135 "false positives" killings committed between 2002 and 2005.

+Political endorsement

+In the 2026 Colombian presidential election, following the defeat of his party's candidate, Paloma Valencia, in the first round, Uribe officially endorsed candidate Abelardo de la Espriella for the runoff.
+Uribe campaigned for De la Espriella, framing the second-round vote against left-wing candidate Iván Cepeda as a crucial defense of the Constitution and democratic liberties.
+Following De la Espriella's victory on June 21, 2026, Uribe congratulated the president-elect.